Top 4 Basic Instruments in Dentistry for Every Dentist

-It’s key to stay ahead of the curve and investigate what new technology is out there, as each new innovation brings with it greater patient satisfaction and a more efficient workflow.
+It’s key to stay ahead of the curve and investigate what new technology is out there, as each innovation brings with it greater patient satisfaction and a more efficient workflow.

-If your practice is due for an upgrade but you’re unsure where to start, fear not!
 In this short article, you’ll learn about four essential tools you should have in your arsenal as a modern dentist.

-A High-Quality Flowable Composite
+1. A High-Quality Flowable Composite

 While this article will talk about some seriously high-tech gear, it’s key to start with the basics.

-A high-quality composite is indispensable for any dentist, and these products have come a long way in the last ten years.
 While in the past you needed to carefully blend multiple shades, one-shade flowable composite now exists, enabling the dentist to match any shade with ease and speed up workflow for a quicker procedure and a happier patient.

 Having an easy-to-handle composite is at the core of providing a professional finish, so choose carefully!

-Digital Intraoral Scanners
+3. Digital Intraoral Scanners

 For when you’re managing complex cases or working with orthodontists to help a patient who needs realignment, digital intraoral scanners can prove to be invaluable.

-Scanners like the iTero system allow the dentist to quickly and painlessly scan the entirety of the patient’s dental arches without the need to use ionizing radiation (as traditional X-rays do).
-They provide highly detailed images of the teeth, which can then be reconstructed into 3D models for use later in planning.
+Scanners like the iTero system allow the dentist to quickly and painlessly scan the entirety of the patient’s dental arches without the need to use ionising radiation (as traditional X-rays do).

-Electric Handpiece
+4. Electric Handpiece

 The handpiece is a dentist’s bread and butter.
 Most of the original designs used air to drive the drill, but electric models offer much better control and a more consistent operating experience.

-As a dentist’s repertoire increases, there often becomes an even greater emphasis on accuracy.
 In these instances, the margin for error is very small, so it’s essential to have a handpiece that becomes an extension of your abilities and doesn’t slow you down and introduce error.

 Wrapping Up

-There are plenty of other important tools to consider, of course, but if you’re looking for a place to start, the above recommendations will set a strong foundation.
-These four tools have the potential to revolutionize your practice, so do some research and test them out for yourself!
+These four tools have the potential to revolutionise your practice, so do some research and test them out for yourself!

 Discover more from Explicit Success